nwutils/electron-to-nwjs/TESTS.md

 - **0.69.0**: ?
 - **0.69.1**: WORKING

-## Current code incompatibilities
-- ABI-stable Node.js API (N-API) requires a flag in NW.js 0.25.3 and lower, and I don't know if there is a way to add it

 ## Current package incompatibilities
 - **electron-updater**: requires NW.js 0.19.0 or superior (needs to be fixed)
 - **inline-css**: requires NW.js 0.24.0 or superior